 I appreciate the sauce when it’s chilled, especially for cold dishes like raw tacos or salads.
 However, it can be served warm too - that’s up to you and how you’re planning on using it.

 How To Store Sauce

-I recommend using the sauce right away when its the freshest, or up to 3-4 days.
+I recommend using the sauce right away when it's freshest, or up to 3-4 days.

-Need ideas for dinner?
+Need any ideas for dinner?
 Check out 11 Easy Plant-Based Dinner Ideas.

 More Sauce & Dips Recipes